odevvy/everything-touch-typing/README.md

 Monkeytype is the platform where one can refine your typing and practice to get to that  sweet 100+ wpm zone.

 I am still experimenting with settings on monkeytype and will share future updates as I uncover more.

+# How will my first week look like when starting out?
+It is going.
+To suck.
+Big time.

+You will want to quit 2 days in.

+Why?
+- Typing is frustratingly slow.
+- Spelling mistakes are aplenty.
+- Pinky and wrist discomfort.
+- Swearing.

+However, all these things WILL pass.

+Remember, this is an S-curve skill type you are acquiring.
+The big returns will reveal themselves down the line.

+Do those 10 minutes of typing practice daily.
+It is worth the effort and you can do it!